AhmadHatziq/db-column-level-encryption/ms-sql-server/sql-server-rds-guide.md

 When a DBA first creates a CMK, the cert is generated on his/her client machine.

-For other users to access the encrypted data, the DBA will need to share this cert with them.
+For other users to access the encrypted data, the DBA will need to share this cert with them, as long as the password used to protect the cert.

 For more details, please refer to Microsoft docs: https://learn.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-how-queries-against-encrypted-columns-work?view=sql-server-ver16